 I don’t know what I would have done, if I were Leanne in that moment.
 I simply don’t.
 And that’s part of the power of this character study of how two sets of parents react to the unthinkable.

 The story opens with Nina, a twenty-year-old college student spending the weekend at her rich boyfriend’s second home which is isolated in the mountains.
 We learn quickly that while the couple has known each other since childhood, and have been dating for a while, the relationship has turned dark.
 There’s a particularly haunting scene where Nina is examining her slender body in the mirror.
-It’s covered with bruises, and not all of them were caused by the rock-climbing mishap that occurred earlier that day.
+It’s covered with bruises, and not all of them were caused by the rock climbing mishap that occurred earlier that day.
 The chapter ends with Nina’s decision to confront Simon with the news that their relationship is over.
 And this is the last we hear from her.

 The story then alternates among the viewpoints of Nina’s parents and Simon’s parents as they navigate the landscape of what has happened.
 And herein lies the strength of the book, because their reactions and actions are absolutely believable, justified in their own minds, and sympathetic.
 We feel for all four of the parents, in different ways.